Northeastern United States: American Revolution

 The Battle of Trenton, fought in New Jersey in December 1776 following Washington's covert crossing of the Delaware during the night of December 25, 1776, represented an inspiring victory for Washington's Continental Army and began to turn the Revolutionary War in the Americans' favor.

-The beginnings of the American Revolutionary War would be in the Northeast, specifically in Massachusetts.
-The Battles of Lexington and Concord in northeast of Boston would be the first military engagements between the Revolutionaries and the British.
-Many of the major battles of the revolution would be fought in the Northeast.
-The British would evacuate Boston in early-1776 and would move to capture New York City.
+The beginnings of the American Revolutionary War were in the Northeast, specifically in Massachusetts.
+The Battles of Lexington and Concord in northeast of Boston were the first military engagements between the Revolutionaries and the British.
+Many of the major battles of the revolution were fought in the Northeast.
+The British evacuated Boston in early 1776 and moved to capture New York City.

 The revolutionaries were pushed to the Delaware River before suddenly moving forward against the British in the Battles of Trenton and Princeton.
 A stalemate was reached in 1778, between the British and American Revolutionaries and continued until the end of the war in 1783.
-The war would move to southern states and eventually conclude with the Battle of Yorktown in Virginia.
+The war moved to southern states and eventually conclude with the Battle of Yorktown in Virginia.

 Formation of the United States of America

-The idea of an independent United States of America, with the designs of its government would be created primarily in the Northeast in a series of declarations, constitutions, and documents.
-The Continental Congresses would meet in Philadelphia, which would produce the Declaration of Independence and the Articles of Confederation.
-Following the American Revolution, the capital of the newly formed United States would move around in the states of Pennsylvania, New Jersey, and New York.
+The idea of an independent United States of America, with the designs of its government, was created primarily in the Northeast in a series of declarations, constitutions, and documents.
+The Continental Congresses met in Philadelphia, which produced the Declaration of Independence and the Articles of Confederation.
+Following the American Revolution, the capital of the newly formed United States moved around in the states of Pennsylvania, New Jersey, and New York.
 It was based in New York City from 1785 until 1790, when it was moved to Congress Hall in Philadelphia, where it remained for a decade, until 1800, when the construction of the new national capital of Washington, D.C. was completed.

 The Constitutional Convention was held in Philadelphia, where the new United States Constitution was drafted in 1787.
-6 of the first 13 states to ratify the new constitution would be in the Northeast, with the last of the original 13, Rhode Island, ratifying the constitution in 1790.
-Vermont would be admitted in 1791 as the 14th state.
-The first Congress would convene in Federal Hall in New York City in March 1789.
+Six of the first 13 states to ratify the new constitution were in the Northeast, with the last of the original 13, Rhode Island, ratifying the constitution in 1790.
+Vermont was admitted in 1791 as the 14th state.
+The first Congress convened in Federal Hall in New York City in March 1789.